-Our Waste Management Segment operates in a highly regulated industry, and we may not be successful in obtaining new business to effectively operate our LLRW disposal facilities.
+Our Waste Management Segment operates in a highly regulated industry, and third parties may from time to time seek to challenge our Waste Management Segment's licenses and permits.
+We may not be successful in obtaining new business to effectively operate our LLRW disposal facilities.

 Our Waste Management Segment is required to comply with various federal, state and local regulations, as well as comply with the terms of our operating permits and licenses as they may be modified or amended.
 Failure to comply with any such regulation or permit requirements, or failure to obtain renewals, could adversely impact our operations.
 In addition, we must be successful in obtaining new business from our commercial and governmental customers in order to effectively operate our Compact and Federal LLRW disposal facilities.
+Third parties may from time to time seek to challenge our current operating licenses and permits.
 There is no assurance that we will be successful in obtaining such new business.
 Failure to obtain a sufficient amount of new business to effectively operate our LLRW disposal facilities could adversely impact our earnings and decrease our liquidity.